 Bitcoin ignited the world’s imagination when in 2017, it went from $975 in March to $20,089 in December!

-However, unlike other cryptocurrencies, Bitcoin’s high value has forced investors and buyers to spend more time, effort and money on Bitcoin price prediction formulae.
+However, unlike other cryptocurrencies, BTC’s high value has forced investors and buyers to spend more time, effort, and money on Bitcoin price prediction formulae.

-To understand how it might swing in the future, it is important to look at the history of Bitcoin.
+To understand how it might swing in the future, it is important to look at the history of BTC.

-If we had to use one word to describe Bitcoin’s ride from its start in 2009 until today, it would be – rollercoaster.
+If we had to use one word to describe BTC’s ride from its start in 2009 until today, it would be – a rollercoaster.
 A bumpy, scary but exhilarating ride.
 Not for the fainthearted, but for the ones who love the rush, it has been a good run.

 The pandemic and recognition from several countries, saw Bitcoin taking flight again.
 There was no turning back this time, and December 2020 saw it ending the year with a 155% gain.

-2021 has been its best year so far, with Bitcoin peaking at well over $60k.
+2021 has been its best year so far, with BTC peaking at well over $60k.
 Despite a massive mid-year crash, the conversations around Bitcoin, and cryptocurrencies in general, remain positive.
-No one expects it to disappear, and almost everyone is predicting substantial long term gains.
+No one expects it to disappear, and almost everyone is predicting substantial long-term gains.

 Bitcoin will reach $1,00,000 in the next 3 – 4 years and, in the long run, will reach the mark of $1 million in or by 2037.